-This Ordinary Thing has been nominated for the Cinema for Peace Documentary of the Year award, a peace and justice prize presented during the Berlin Film Festival.
+This Ordinary Thing was nominated for the Cinema for Peace Documentary of the Year award, a peace and justice prize presented during the Berlin Film Festival.

-The ceremony takes place at the Brandenburg Gate, with awards presented by Sir Bob Geldof, who has called Cinema for Peace “the Oscars with brains.”
+The ceremony took place at the Brandenburg Gate, with awards presented by Sir Bob Geldof, who has called Cinema for Peace “the Oscars with brains.”

 Learn more about the nomination here.